Nonlinear Model Order Reduction of Dynamical Systems in Process Engineering: Review and Comparison: General-purpose reduction methods

-Closely related to the singular perturbation method is the POD residualization (POD-Res) or nonlinear-POD-Galerkin method \cite{Foias.1988, Graham.1996}.
+Closely related to the singular perturbation method is the POD residualization \abk{POD-Res} or nonlinear-POD-Galerkin method \cite{Foias.1988,Graham.1996}.
 Instead of Galerkin projection onto a linear subspace via POD truncation, a nonlinear subspace ROM is obtained by considering the limit of infinitely fast (degenerate or slaved) dynamics.
 Let the POD modes $\mat U = [\mat U_1, \mat U_2, \mat U_3]$ so that $\mat U_1 \in \R^{n_x\times n_z}$ and $\mat U_2 \in \R^{n_x \times n_q}$, where $1 < n_q \leq n_x-n_z$.
-Accordingly, we first extend \cref{eqn:rom-pod} to:
+Accordingly, we first extend \eqref{eqn:rom-pod} {and truncate $\mat U_3$ so that}: